boardfish/dissertation/contents/0-introduction.md

 strong set of principles regarding software development---I wished to include industry-standard processes in my work, including continuous integration, vulnerability testing, and measurement of test coverage.
-Time constraints meant I needed to make compromises here---I could not ensure that automated tests covered a majority of the code, let alone track test coverage.
+Time constraints meant I needed to make compromises here---I could not commit to covering a majority of the code through tests, let alone track test coverage.
 In essence, my experience during my year in industry widened the scope of my capabilities and priorities alike, but I could not apply them to the fullest.